ksarika79522/personalPortfolio/README.md

-# personalPortfolio
+# Personal Portfolio

-My personal portfolio containing skills, projects, and experiences, along with certifications.
-An easy way to access my work and help others see what i've done with computer science.
+This repository contains my personal portfolio built with Next.js.

+Work in progress.